Corollarium/modelarium/docs/laraveltutorial.md

 artisan modelarium:frontend '\App\Post' --framework=HTML --framework=Bootstrap --framework=Vue --overwrite --prettier
 ```

-This will generate the files in `resources/js/components/Post/`, ready for you to use.
+This will generate the component files in `resources/js/components/Post/`, ready for you to use in your Vue app.

 ## Authentication